elaforge/karya/doc/quickstart.md

 - Add your machine's name to 'Local.Config.get_midi_config', and add make a config for it.
-This is just optional aliases for MIDI device names, and a list of MIDI inputs to pay attention to.
+This is just optional aliases for MIDI device names, and a list of MIDI inputs to open for reading.
+If you don't care about any of that, you can just return `StaticConfig.empty_midi`.

 - Configure a synthesizer.
 There are lots of fancy features, but if you ignore them all the configuration is basically just synth name and pitch bend range.